Tuition and Financial Aid

 Paying for increasing tuition costs and student fees may be a challenge, especially as a post-bac student.
 For U of L tuition rates, please visit the Bursar Website or call the Bursar Office at 502-852-6503.

-Students in our program may be eligible for a Federal Stafford Loan as a fifth year senior (maximum amount of $12,500) for one academic year; fall, spring and summer or spring, summer and fall.
+Students in our program may be eligible for a Federal Stafford Loan as a fifth year senior (maximum amount of $12,500) for one academic year; fall, spring and summer.
 You must complete a FAFSA form and will need to complete a non-degree form and have it signed by the Program Advisor.

 If you have maxed out your student loans while in undergrad or graduate school, you may not be eligible.
 Keep in mind that there are alternative loans that you may be eligible for.
 Please contact Mr. Cedric Trigg, Financial Aid Advisor, Sr.at 502-852-5511 or firstname.lastname@example.org for more details.
 You may also visit the Financial Aid website.

-U of L employees receive tuition remission for up to six hours of course work each semester.
+U of L employees receive tuition remission for approximately 6-8 hours of course work each semester.
 Visit our human resources department to see what job opportunities are available.

 If you must pay out of pocket, you can make payment arrangements with the Bursar's office.
 This will allow you some time to pay off your tuition as you take classes for that semester.